 Be sure to wear comfortable shoes or sneakers so that you can walk several blocks depending on what stop you get off at.

 But early doesn’t mean a few hours before midnight.
-It means in the early afternoon (like 12pm), as the best viewing areas often fill up early in the day.
+No, no. It means in the early afternoon (like 12pm), as the very best viewing areas often fill up early in the day.

 You might even want to arrive the day before, stay at a hotel, and eliminate the stress of getting there the day of.